 SAFE SPOTS will teach you how to make awesome drum loops, break down the terminology, learn about the different sounds of a drum loop and where to use them, and provides EXAMPLE DRUM LOOPS to study with!
 (If you have the Xclusive-Audio Drum Bundle TRIO sounds, you will learn much better in the book.)

-How to Buy the Best Sounds for FL Studio
+Conclusion: Buying the Best Drum Samples for FL Studio

 If you have any questions, please use my contact form!